 In situations that involve ethical behavior in academics (Figure 1), the most commonly perceived activity includes using solution sets or sample papers to complete assignments (31%).
 This perception of other students' ethical decisions in this domain is very consistent with students' own views on this behavior (29% agreed that this was an acceptable academic behavior).
-In students' responses to other questions about ethical decisions in academics, both the level of agreement and the perception of other students generally perceive that their own value structure is more ethical than those of their peers (i.e., the level of agreement is significantly lower than their perceptions of peers engaging in these activities).
+In students' responses to other questions about ethical decisions in academics, both the level of agreement and the perception of other students engaging in such behavior were low.
+Furthermore, these findings suggest that students generally perceive that their own value structure is more ethical than those of their peers (i.e., the level of agreement is significantly lower than their perceptions of peers engaging in these activities).